open-horizon/anax/docs/node_management_policy.md

 ## Definition
 Following are the fields in the JSON representation of an NMP:

-* `label`: A short description of the deployment policy suitable to be displayed in a UI.
-This field is required.
+* `label`: A short description of the node management policy suitable to be displayed in a UI.
-* `description`: A longer description of the deployment policy.
-This field is not required.
+* `description`: A longer description of the node management policy.
 * `constraints`: Policy constraints as described [here](./properties_and_constraints.md) which refer to node policy properties.
 * `properties`: Policy properties as described [here](./properties_and_constraints.md) which a node policy constraint can refer to.
 * `patterns`: A list of patterns that this policy is compatible with.
 This field is mutually exclusive with the properties and constraints fields.